FDIM/angular-image-cropper/README.md

 * `dest-height` _string_ height of the cropped image
 * `show-controls` _boolean_ Display or not the control buttons (`true` by default)
 * `cropped-image` _boolean_ Your angular model that will receive the cropped image
+* `auto-crop` _boolean_ Whether auto cropping is enabled or not.
+If not you have to manually call `api.crop` to initiate cropping (`true` by default)
-* `cropping-delay` _int Number of ms to delay/debounce image cropping(cropped-image will only be updated when timeout has passed).
+* `auto-crop-delay` _int_ Number of ms to delay/debounce image cropping, improves performance on mobiles (`0` by default)
-* `on-load` _function Invoked when image loads.
-Public api is passed to it to make it possible to develop custom controls.
+* `on-load` _function_ Invoked when image loads.
+Public api is passed to it to make it possible to develop custom controls

+## Api

+Object passed to on-load has these methods:

+* zoomIn - Zooms in by provided zoomStep
+* zoomOut -  Zooms out by provided zoomStep
+* fit - fits and center the image
+* center - centers the image
+* rotateLeft - shorthand to rotate(-90)
+* rotateRight - shorthand to rotate(90)
+* rotate - rotates image by specified number of degrees (must be deg%90===0)
+* crop - crops image in current position and returns promise when its done

 ## License